puerto rican slang

 Like gufiao, gufear is derived from English.
 However, in this instance, gufear means “to goof around” or “to joke around.”

-13. Bregarle Chicky Starr
+13. Bregar Chicky Starr

-This one requires a little dissecting.
 Bregar is the verb for “to struggle.”
 For this phrase, it’s used with an indirect object (le) to refer to the person being affected.
+Chicky Starr, meanwhile, is a Puerto Rican wrestler, cast as the antagonist in the ring.

 In slang, bregarle Chicky Starr means “to play dirty with someone,” “to betray someone” or “to turn on someone.”
 It’s a humorous but negative phrase.
 And it certainly is entertaining and colorful!